Home » Factor Finders Blog » Trump’s Tax Proposals and Small Business

 Implicitly, unless the verbiage of his proposal is tweaked, the Trump tax plan would offer all business owners a route to reduce their personal income tax to only 15%.
 The idea is highly controversial—many do not like the blurred distinction between corporation and person.
 Others are upset that the country’s wealthiest members will be able to walk away with a far larger payday thanks to a loophole in the legislation.
 For entrepreneurs and business owners, though, it would prove advantageous.
 Rather than paying taxes on personal income and corporate income, one would be taxed once—and at a much lower rate.

-As Congress and the White House debate over the new tax code for the country, it is important that you keep up with the news—depending on how it boils down, you may be able to find a loophole or an uncommon path to saving tons of money.
-But, as a small business owner, you do not need to find some obscure loophole in the tax code or have a phenomenally creative accountant in order to save tons of money.
+As a small business owner, you do not need to find some obscure loophole in the tax code or have a phenomenally creative accountant in order to save tons of money.
 All you need is invoice factoring.
 Invoice factoring is a method of alternative finance for small businesses that is perfect for startups and small outfits that are looking towards expansion.
 Invoice factoring is a debt-free procedure and any business can qualify for it—regardless of credit.
-Give Factor Finders a call today, start saving your money and keep an eye on the Trump tax plan as it matures.
-There is a lot of potential for raising profits in the coming months!
+Give Factor Finders a call today and start saving your money.
+There is a lot of potential for change in the coming months, especially with the 2024 presidential election around the corner.